Greek baths of Gela

 The Greek Baths of Gela are ancient baths which were discovered in 1957, near the Ospizio di Mendicità on via Europa, Capo Soprano, which date to the Hellenistic period.
-Like the rest of the city, the baths were demolished in 282 BC after the conquest of the city by the Akragantine tyrant Phintias.
+Like the rest of the city, the baths were demolished in 282 BC after the conquest of the city by the tyrant Phintias.

 Structure

 The complex consists of two rooms, originally separated by a crude clay brick wall, which was probably plastered.
 It was probably covered by a terracotta roof, in line with a building technique which was very common in the city from its foundation (examples in the Bosco Littorio archaeological area).

 Room 1

 The first of the two rooms (located at the northwest) contains two groups of tubs, arranged in radial groups and linked by a system of water pipes.
-The first of these two groups (1 on the plan) contains fourteen tubs arranged in a horseshoe pattern.
+The first of these two groups contains fourteen tubs arranged in a horseshoe pattern.
 Only two of the tubs in this group have been lost.
 These tubs are designed to be sat up in, as is normal for Greek bath tubs.
 There is a semicircular cavity below the tubs which must have been intended to catch water which overflowed the tubs.
 Since there is no drain, this water must have been removed from the room by hand.

 The tubs are mostly made from a conglomerate cement made of sherds of terracotta and sandstone rubble, although a few of the baths furthest to the west are entirely made in terracotta and are portable (perhaps they belong to the same period as the pavement and, like this, belong to the most ancient period of the bathhouse).

-The second group (2 on the plan) consists of twenty-two tubs arranged in a circle on a conglomerate pavement, but they were all damaged by the destruction of the site and may never have been completed.
+The second group consists of twenty-two tubs arranged in a circle on a conglomerate pavement, but they were all damaged by the destruction of the site and may never have been completed.